-On the downside, anyone hoping that it would be arriving at an iOS-level price is going to be disappointed.
-The iPhone and iPad version can be had for less than £40, but when the new Mac edition arrives on 28 February it’s going to set you back $199.
-This is an introductory price, too; the regular price is $299.
+On the downside, anyone hoping to pay an iOS-level price is going to be disappointed.
+The iPhone and iPad version can usually be had for less than £40, and is currently being sold at half price, but the Mac edition will set you back $199.
+This is an introductory price, too; the regular one is $299.

-However, the price starts to make a lot more sense when you consider that, as well as operating standalone and offering what's described as a "seamless connection" to the iOS version - projects can be synced via the iCloud - Gadget for Mac also comes with the Gadget Plug-In Collection, which means that its devices can be used within your existing AU-, VST- or AAX-compatible DAW.
+However, this not inconsiderable outlay might make a bit more sense when you consider that, as well as operating standalone and offering what's described as a "seamless connection" to the iOS version - projects can be synced via the iCloud - Gadget for Mac also comes with the Gadget Plug-In Collection, which means that its devices can be used within your existing AU-, VST- or AAX-compatible DAW.

 Gadget for Mac also adds audio recording by way of the Zurich Gadget and a 16-pad drum Gadget known as Recife.
-As of 28 Feb, the iOS version will get these as part of the version 3 update.
+The iOS version now has these as part of the version 3 update.

 There's also support for the NKS standard, as well as Ableton Link, ReWire, Bluetooth MIDI and Allihoopa.